csulbying/web-app-dev/01-setup/setup.md

   - VSCode-Icons: icons for different file types
   - Path Intellisense: auto complete of file paths
   - ESLint: check JavaScript syntax
+  - Live Server: a web server that auto-refresh page when there is a change

 ## 3 Recommended Git Workflow with VS Code